ByteNybbler/MNIKEditor/README.md

 * Home: Move cursor to beginning of line.
 * End: Move cursor to end of line.
 * Ctrl+S: Save master.dat.
-* Ctrl+O: Type in the number of the wlv you want to open.
+* Ctrl+O: Type in the number of the wlv to edit, unless the mouse is hovering over the dialogs column, in which case type in the number of the dia to edit.
 * Ctrl+T: Save+Test.

 ## LEVEL EDITOR